SmalkiGroove/mcp-mod/README.md

 ## Tech 1, 2 and 3 air staging

-Along with the T2 airstaging platfrms from the base game, there are T1 stations for 1 unit at a time that can b built almost anywhere for cheap, and tech 3 advanced stations that can be built on water with additional features :
+Along with the T2 airstaging platforms from the base game, there are T1 stations for 1 unit at a time that can be built almost anywhere for cheap, and tech 3 advanced stations that can be built on water with additional features :

-UEF: engi stations, flak anti-air, shield dome, torpedo defense
+UEF: engi stations, flak anti-air, shield dome, torpedo defense...
-Cybran: stealth field, torpedoes
+Cybran: stealth field, torpedoes...
-Aeon: ...
+Aeon: AA missiles, torpedoes...
-Seraphim: ...
+Seraphim: torpedoes, torpedo defense, drones...

+## Additionnal land units

+(Except engineers and experimentals)

+### UEF

+__T1 deployable tank__ : better damage and range than the medium tank, but needs to be immobilized.
+Low damages when moving.
+__T3 surgical shooter__ : TODO

+### Aeon

+__T1 medium tank__ : regular tech 1 tank, as powerful as UEF or Seraphim ones from vanilla.
+__T2 walker__ : assault unit with good range but not very tanky.
+__T3 heavy tank__ : heavy hover tank with nice fire power.

+### Cybran

+__T1 support mech__ : light mech with good range to assist assault units.
+__T3 missile launcher__ : anti-building scarab that fires missile salvos.
+__T3 assassin bot__ : sniper bot with better fire rate.

 [WIP]